open-xchange/appsuite-frontend/documentation/how-to.md

 icon: fa-lightbulb
 ---

-Documentations and tutorials how to achive common task in the web development cycle.
+Documentations and tutorials how to achieve common task in the web development cycle.